PixarAnimationStudios/ruby-jss/test/README.md

  - the 'it' blocks are run one at a time, each in a separate instance of the class defined by the 'describe' block.
  - by default, the 'it' blocks are run in a random order.
 See below if you need them to run in the defined order.

- All of the above means that you can use constants, class methods, class-instance variables and instance methods in concert for passing things between the individual tests.
+ All of the above means that you can use constants, class methods, class-instance variables and instance methods in concert for processing and passing things between the individual tests.

 ### Running tests in order